Even if you’ve been living under a rock, you must have heard at least some of the noise surrounding people born between 1997 and 2012, aka Gen Z.

 But is the static justified?
 Is Gen Z really the least hireable generation, or are we on the brink of redefining the modern workplace?

-To truly understand the noise about Gen Z, we’ve sifted through research from various reputable sources and conducted our own CAKE.com Gen Z in the Workforce study in August 2024.
+To truly understand the noise about Gen Z, we’ve sifted through studies on the Gen Z workforce statistics from various reputable sources, including the newest 2025 research.
+We also conducted our own CAKE.com Gen Z in the Workforce study in August 2024.

 The study included 90 participants from 2 focus groups (managers and Gen Z employees), so each group was given a survey tailored to their role.
 The managers’ survey focused on their experiences and challenges in managing Gen Z employees, while the Gen Z employees’ survey delved into their work preferences and expectations.